Shrewsbury School: Steam locomotive

-One of the Southern Rail, class V, Schools Class 4-4-0 locomotives designed by Maunsell and built at Eastleigh and was named "Shrewsbury".
+One of the Southern Railway, Class V, Schools Class 4-4-0 locomotives designed by Maunsell and built at Eastleigh and was named "Shrewsbury".
 Its SR number was 921 and its BR number was 30921.
-It entered service in 1934 and it was withdrawn in 1962 and from use on railways and the name plaque preserved in the Admissions Offices/Registry of the school.
+It entered service in 1934 and it was withdrawn in 1962 from use on railways.
+A name plate (one of two) is preserved in the Admissions Offices/Registry of the school.

 Farm house

 The school maintains a farmhouse at Talargerwyn in Snowdonia.
 This is used for outward-bound type activities and research trips.

-Foundation

-In 1965 the school established "The Foundation", which is one of the oldest school development offices in the country.

 Controversy

 In September 2005, the school was one of fifty independent schools operating independent school fee-fixing, in breach of the Competition Act, 1998.
 All of the schools involved were ordered to abandon this practice, pay a nominal penalty of £10,000 each and to make ex-gratia payments totalling three million pounds into a trust designed to benefit pupils who attended the schools during the period in respect of which fee information had been shared.